quanlv9211/QGT/README.md

 For Cora, Citeseer, Pubmed, Airport, we get the data from Hypformer [repo](https://github.com/Graph-and-Geometric-Learning/hyperbolic-transformer.git).

-For Arxiv, Product and Vessel, we use ogbn library to install.
+For Arxiv, Products and Vessel, we use ogbn library to install.
 Run the command in `examples/run_nc.sh` and `examples/run_lp.sh` to create.

 For Penn94, we get the data from this [repo](https://github.com/CUAI/Non-Homophily-Large-Scale.git).
 Please set up the dataset in the data folder following this structure:
     - Create `./data/node_classification/fb100/`